skojaku/qstest/README.md

 ```

 ## How to pass my community detection algorithm to qstest
-To pass the community detection algorithm to qstest, write the following wrapper function:
+To pass your community detection algorithm to qstest, write the following wrapper function:

  ```python
     communities = my_cdalgorithm(network)